akesseler/QuickCopy/code/src/README.md

 ```
 --source [-s]     The source folder path.
 This parameter optionally depends
                   on parameter "pattern".
-Don't use a final backslash if
-                  path is enclosed in double-quotes!

 --target [-t]     The target folder path.
-Don't use a final backslash if
-                  path is enclosed in double-quotes!

 --pattern [-p]    Search pattern, such as "*.*".
 All files are used by
                   default.